Schedule

 • Free and open source

-• The core linux kernal available under many distributions: Ubuntu, Mint, Arch, RedHat, Android, Tesla, etc.
+• The core linux kernel available under many distributions: Ubuntu, Mint, Arch, Android, Tesla, etc.

 MS-DOS (Windows)